salsabilmislat/reading-notes/code401/Read426.md

 ### Templates

 *template is a text document or a Python string marked-up using the Django template language.
 Some constructs are recognized and interpreted by the template engine.
-The main ones are variables and tags.A template is rendered with a context.
+The main ones are variables and tags.
+A template is rendered with a context.
 Rendering replaces variables with their values, which are looked up in the context, and executes tags.
 Everything else is output as is.*

     - Variables are surrounded by {{ and }}
     - Tags are surrounded by {% and %}